 I have had the opportunity to create value realization models for customers, both reactively and proactively.
 My first professional experience at the Corporate Executive Board (CEB) saw the company creating its Strategic Accounts program reactively, based on customer inquiry on spend.
 Our team’s response was to simply shift the conversation from spend to value, where driving the customer’s platform usage became the primary focus of our account teams.
 It worked and we avoided many negotiations due to a better value proposition for the customer.

 Fast forward to 2019, when I joined a cross-functional team at Sprinklr to create a new value realization framework for our customers proactively.
-Many of the world’s largest brands use Sprinklr to listen, reach and engage with their customers on modern channels such as Facebook, Twitter and Instagram.
+Many of the world’s largest brands use Sprinklr to listen, reach and engage with their customers on modern channels such as Facebook, X, formerly Twitter and Instagram.
 Sprinklr’s Unified Front Office can help these enterprise companies with a range of activities, including finding new customers, resolving customer care issues and sharing original and user-generated content on multiple channels.

 Sprinklr has continuously iterated on its value narrative across its ten-year history.
 Unlike earlier versions, this year’s narrative centered on proactively aligning each of our five product’s use cases to a customer’s needs.
 A half dozen teams and a handful of customers provided feedback to shape the creation of the value realization model.